prebid/prebid.github.io/prebid-server/features/pg/pbs-pg-bidder.md

 ## What is a PG Bidder?

 The architecture of Prebid Programmatic Guaranteed (PG) is inherently multi-vendor.
-A `Host Company` runs a global distributed cluster of Prebid Servers.
-These servers handle all the 'real-time' requests.
-There are also a number of backend servers that manage the PG line items.
+A PG `Host Company` runs a global distributed cluster of Prebid Servers.
+These servers handle the 'real-time' requests... those that need to have millisecond response times.
+They also run a couple of backend servers that help manage the PG line items.
 One of them is called the `General Planner`.
 The General Planner can connect out to multiple sources of PG Line Items, and that's where you come in -- as a PG Bidder, you can contribute PG Line Items into the auction ecosystem for the publishers who utilize the Host Company's installation.
 Here's a diagram from the [white paper](https://files.prebid.org/pg/Prebid_Programmatic_Guaranteed_White_Paper.pdf).
-This reference outlines the steps needed to build "PG Bidder 1" or "PG Bidder 2" in the diagram.

 ![PG High Level Framework](/assets/images/prebid-server/pg/pg-arch-2.png){: .pb-lg-img :}

 1. The PG Host Company runs clusters of Prebid Servers that receive requests from publishers.
 2. Prebid Servers look up additional data for use in targeting.
 3. The General Planner queries your PG Bidder endpoint and allocates your line items across the Prebid Server clusters.
-4. The Delivery Stats Service is available for PG Bidders to obtain up-to-date reports on how line items are delivering.
+4. The `Delivery Stats Service` is available for PG Bidders to obtain up-to-date reports on how line items are delivering.
-5. The Dimension Value API should be used by bidders to create targeting values.
+5. The `Dimension Value API` should be used by bidders to create targeting values.
 6. Each PG Bidder has it's own logic for pacing their line items in 1 or 5-minute increments called "plans".
 7. The publisher or a service team enter the PG Line Items into the PG Bidder's user interface.

 Notes:
 - It's possible that you could deliver PG Line Items through more than one PG Host Company.
-Theoretically the same line item could
-- It will be your responsibility to manage the finances with each Publisher.
+- It it the responsibility of the PG Bidder to manage their own finance arrangements with each Publisher.
 - It's possible that the Host Company may charge a fee to deliver PG Line Items through their infrastructure.

-## What's Involved in building a PG Bidder?
+## What's involved in building a PG Bidder?

 These are the high level steps for how to develop a PG Bidder and plug it into a Host Company's implementation.